TBertazoli/vet-records/README.md

 ## Getting Started

 1 - Access the [website](https://vet-records-64d6176bd1f1.herokuapp.com/).
-2 - Upon acessing the website the user can access the about me page anc contact page.
+2 - Upon acessing the website the user can access the about me page and contact page.
-3 - To be able to access other features the user has to login firts using google oauth.
+3 - To be able to access other features the user has to login first using google oauth.
 4 - After Login the user lands on the account page where he has access to the account features.
 5 - User can create a Pet.
 6 - User can add/edit and delete vacination information from each pet.